DanielJakubek/DeepFreeze3.0/Sprint 1/README.md

 Will be working on azure hosting setup and assisting Daniel with story 20.
 Will also start working on the map API implementation

 Alessandro:
+Will be contributing to the map API implementation as pair programming, and will create an initial design draft for the SDG pages.

 ## Day [2] - Scrum Meeting summary - Video: https://www.youtube.com/watch?v=vJG6zvM16SA